martin-henz/martin-henz/_posts/2022-06-29-function-combinators.md

 approach to biological systems that adapt to their environment by configuring their basic components (such as cells) in response to environmental changes.

-In this post, I translate most examples from SDF Section 2.1 into JavaScript.
+In this blog post, I translate most examples from SDF Section 2.1 into JavaScript.
 The translation demonstrates the use of JavaScript's rest and spread operators for defining a library of function combinators.
 Since these operators use arrays instead of Scheme's lists, you get to see some JavaScript array processing,